unic/sledge/README.md

 # Installation

 * Install and run Sling 8

-* Install core, connectors and webapp packages
+* Install core, connectors and webapp packages, check the `deploy.sh` script for the Maven commands

-The logged in user needs write permission to: /apps/sledge_packages and /etc/sledge/packages to make the application work properly.
+The logged in user needs write permission to: `/apps/sledge_packages` and `/etc/sledge/packages` to make the application work properly.